 - should be splashproof but some have had issues with this

 Best activity tracker for teenagers and older kids

-Once your kids get a little older you’ll probably be looking for a tracker that’s a bit more grown up looking and so it’s natural to be looking at what is available for adults.
-Here’s some good options for kids in the 8+ age range
+Once your kids get a little older you’ll probably be looking for a tracker that’s a bit more grown-up looking and so it’s natural to be looking at what is available for adults.
+Here are some good options for kids in the 8+ age range.

-You’ve probably heard of Fitbits, they have a huge following and are one of the better brands of fitness trackers out there.
-But any good for a kid?
-My choice of the best fitbit for kids is going to be the Fitbit Alta.
+My choice of the best Fitbit for teens is going to be the Fitbit Inspire 2.
 This is for a couple of reasons:

 - it’s not too expensive compared to others in the fitbit range

 - it tracks more than just steps – calories and activity should you want that